quoctuan0405/wham-heart-button-twinkle-particle-react/README.md

 - In order to for it to fluctuate, I add cos(6 * time)
 - The / 2 + 0.5 is to make the cos(6 * time) fluctuate between 0 and 1 instead of the -1 to 1 of the cosine function

-This function is by no means perfect since for quite a lot times, it went negative for a while.
+This function is by no means perfect since quite a lot times, it went negative.
 This means that your particle will disappear for a while before appear and twinking again.

 ![Opacity function](public/desmos-function-negative-highlight.png)